 - Install the belt with little slack, but not with too much concern for tension, when the pulley plate screws are tightened tension will pull onto the belt.

 - The belt loops over its self and is clamped down between the two belt clamps – as per the image below

 - When retightening the pulley plate take note of the belt tension.
-It should not be firm but not guitar string tight when the pulley plate is tight.
-Its a bit difficult to measure so a good test is to pull the gantry forward so the front of Y carriage plate is 300mm from the front of the machine then sit a 600g weight (a full 375mm bottle of beer) on the top of the belt.
+It should not be firm when the pulley plate gap is closed back up.
+Its a bit difficult to measure so a good test is to pull the gantry forward so the front of Y carriage plate is 300mm from the front of the machine then sit a 600g weight (a full 375mm bottle of beer) on the top of the belt in front of the carriage.
 It should deflect by around 3mm or so.
 Any tighter and there is a risk of snapping stepper motor shafts, looser and you may end up tightening it later.
 If you do break something, we will replace it without charge once, with the experience, it wouldn’t happen twice.

 - You may need to back off the pulley plate and belt clamp top plate to readjust the belt length/tension several times before being happy.